binux/pyspider/docs/Command-Line.md

 #### --phantomjs-proxy

-The phantomjs proxy address, you need a phantomjs installed and running phantomjs proxy with `phantomjs pyspider/fetcher/phantomjs_fetcher.js 25555`.
-See [Deployment](Deployment)
+The phantomjs proxy address, you need a phantomjs installed and running phantomjs proxy with command: [`pyspider phantomjs`](#phantomjs).

 #### --data-path

-SQLite database and counter dump file save path
+SQLite database and counter dump files saved path

 all
 ---

-running components in subprocess or threads

 ```
 Usage: pyspider all [OPTIONS]

+  Run all the components in subprocess or thread

 Options:
   --fetcher-num INTEGER         instance num of fetcher